chidera-ugo/expo-template/README.md

 # Expo Template

-A simple template for building Expo apps with the "managed workflow" complete with linting and prettier
+A simple template for building Expo apps with the "managed workflow" complete with linting, prettier and file structure